How Long Do LED Lights Last? Do LED Lights Burn Out?

 Lower heat emission

 Ultimately, their lifespan is a decisive factor for many choosing LED lighting solutions.
-From LED puck lamps to outdoor fixtures, LEDs offer consistent performance.
+From LED puck lighting to outdoor fixtures, LEDs offer consistent performance.
+Many wonder how long LED bulbs last, and the answer is often measured in years rather than hours.

 Common Myths About LED Lifespan

 Instead of burning out abruptly, LEDs gradually lose brightness over time.
 Another myth is that all LEDs flicker, but high-quality LEDs minimize this risk.
-Understanding these distinctions helps in making informed lighting choices.
+Understanding these distinctions helps in making informed lighting choices, especially when considering LED puck lights or LED replacement pot lights.

 Signs of LED Failure

-LED lights provide clear signs when they approach the end of their useful life.
+You wont be left asking "How long will LED lights last?".
 Dimming is a typical sign, where the light gradually loses its initial brightness.
 Additionally, color shifts may occur, altering the hue and tone.

 Signs of LED Failure: